rsbergo/SwingTutorial/README.md

 addBtn.addActionListener(new ButtonListener2());
 ```
 It is possible to remove the registered listeners with the `removeActionListener()` method.
 A non-anonymous listener must be created if it is to be removed later.

+To get the window position, the `ComponentListener` is used.
+The main class implements the `ComponentListener` interface.